TStrong85/599G1-Project/index.md

 ## Conclusion
 The various experiments that I performed allowed for some interesting comparisons.
 The timer method had a significant impact on how quickly the models trained, so it would be interesting to investigate this parameter more.
 Adding the wall penalty made the model finish the track slower.
-This shows that there is a trade off between driving clean an driving fast, so it would be interesting to adjust the rewards and penalties to change how this trade off works.
-Changes to parameters in the track generation also had a significant affect on the models.
-An interesting genreal observation was that the policy loss graphs for most of my sessions look very noisy, but the magnitude and range of the values were very low and the agent still performed well.
+This shows that there is a trade off between driving clean and driving fast, so it would be interesting to adjust the rewards and penalties to change how this trade off works.
+Changes to parameters in the track generation also had a significant effect on the models.
+An interesting general observation was that the policy loss graphs for most of my sessions look very noisy, but the magnitude and range of the values were very low and the agent still performed well.
 I'd guess that this is because the observations and controls were simple enough to learn fairly quickly.

 Overall, I'm happy with the outcome of the project.
 I was able to alter the reward functions of the agent and observe how these changes altered training and performance, and I was able to vary the training environments of the agents in order to observe different behaviors in different track configurations.